rlsnider/for-chore/readme.md

 ##Description
 You will see a simple to do list for Chores.
 It has been created as a collaborated effort in order to practice teamwork in creating a project using Express, MongoDB, React/Redux and Redux/toolkit to create CRUD operations and styling.
 Jsonwebtoken and bcryptjs were used for password authentication and encryption.

-The project has been deployed on Hiroku.
+The project has been deployed on Hiroku by Courtney Hatcher, CSS styling was done by Amanda Henry and backend work by Ramona Snider.

 #Routes